Nvidia halts self-driving tests in wake of Uber accident

 By Alexandria Sage and Sonam Rai

-(Reuters) - Chipmaker Nvidia Corp said on Tuesday it has suspended self-driving tests across the globe, a week after an Uber Technologies Inc autonomous vehicle hit and killed a woman crossing the street in Arizona.
+(Reuters) - Chipmaker Nvidia Corp said on Tuesday it has suspended self-driving tests across the globe, a week after an Uber Technologies Inc autonomous vehicle struck and killed a woman crossing a street in Arizona.

-The shares have doubled in value in the past 12 months on bets that the company will become a leader in chips for driverless cars, data centers and artificial intelligence.
+Nvidia shares have more than doubled in value in the past 12 months on bets that the company will become a leader in chips for driverless cars, data centers and artificial intelligence.

-Uber, which is one of Nvidia's partners and uses some of its self-driving technology, suspended North American tests of its autonomous vehicles after the fatal collision on March 18 in Tempe, Arizona.
+Uber suspended North American tests of its autonomous vehicles after the fatal collision on March 18 in Tempe, Arizona.
+And Arizona on Monday suspended permission for Uber to test self-driving vehicles on public streets.

+The California Department of Motor Vehicles said on Tuesday that Uber indicated it would not renew its current permit to test autonomous vehicles in California.

+Under current terms, Uber is allowed to test autonomous vehicles on California public roads until March 31.

 Uber should be given a chance to understand what went wrong, Nvidia Chief Executive Officer Jensen Huang said at the company's annual GPU Conference in San Jose, California.
 "We don't know what happened."

-Huang also said he expected investments in self-driving technology would rise, not fall, in the aftermath of the Uber fatality.
+In addition, Huang said he expected investments in self-driving technology would rise, not fall, in the aftermath of the Uber fatality.

 Nvidia leads the autonomous industry with its artificial intelligence platform and has partnered with major global automakers such as Volkswagen AG , Tesla Inc and Audi AG.